MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-overview.md

 1. Administrator installs the Dynamics 365 Remote Assist app on a Dynamics 365 environment.
 2. Administrator adds Remote Assist users to the environment.
-3. Administrator manually creates digital asset records or imports existing data to Remote Assist.
+3. Administrator manually creates digital asset records or imports existing data to Common Data Service.
 4. Technician enables the Asset Capture preview on their HoloLens.
 5. Technician completes their work, such as an inspection, and captures the inspection data to the asset record through Remote Assist.
 6. View the captured data.